tweag/pirouette/DESIGN.md

 datatype `List` also creates the corresponding `match_List` function taking, in that order, the datatype type arguments, an element of that datatype, the returning type, and as many cases as there are constructors, in the same order.

-The hardest part has been done.
-It is now simple to define a `sum` function, a list of integers – say `1`, `2`, `3` – and apply `sum` over them.
+It is now possible to define a `sum` function, a list of integers – say `1`, `2`, `3` – and apply `sum` over them.

 ```haskell